Table of Contents

 Another factor to consider is your lighting.
 Your lighting serves different purposes, depending on the type of product you sell and the amount of store space you have.

-Start a free trial and enjoy the first month of Shopify for $1
+Start a free trial and enjoy 3 months of Shopify for $1/month

 Trusted by over 2,000,000 businesses worldwide